Explicit Formulas and Combinatorial Interpretation of Triangular Arrays: Introduction

-After discussing the binomial coefficients, the Stirling numbers, and the Eulerian numbers, Graham et al.\ \cite{GrahamKnuthPatashnik1994} proposed a generalization problem of the form \eqref{recu}.
-In combinatorics, several approaches have been developed regarding these kinds of numbers: the GKP numbers\footnote{Graham, Knuth, and Patashnik.}.
-One of the results is due to Neuwirth \cite{NEUWIRTH200133}\footnote{It is what Spivey(\cite{Spivey2011JIS} said.
-I check this paper: it is not there, maybe in another literature).}, who obtained an explicit formula for the case $b_2=0$ using the Galton triangle.
-Spivey \cite{Spivey2011JIS} found several cases using finite differences.
-Analytical approaches have also appeared in various works: Théorêt \cite{theoret1994hyperbinomiales}, Wilf \cite{wilf2004methodcharacteristicsproblem89}, Barbero \cite{BARBEROG2014146}.
+In their book \cite{GrahamKnuthPatashnik1994}, Graham et al. study binomial coefficients, Stirling numbers, and Eulerian numbers, and propose a generalization problem of the form \eqref{recu}.
+We call the resulting sequences GKP numbers.
+In combinatorics, several approaches have been developed to study these numbers.
+One of the earliest results is due to Neuwirth~\cite{neuwirth2001} (see also Spivey~\cite{Spivey2011JIS}), who obtained an explicit formula for the case $b_2=0$ using the Galton triangle.
+Spivey~\cite{Spivey2011JIS} further investigated several cases using finite differences.
+Analytical approaches have also appeared in various works, including those of Théorêt~\cite{theoret1994hyperbinomiales}, Wilf~\cite{wilf2004}, and Barbero~\cite{BARBEROG2014146}.